NOAA-EMC/hpc-stack/docs/source/hpc-install.rst

 Configure the Build
 ---------------------

 Choose the COMPILER, MPI, and PYTHON version, and specify any other aspects of the build that you would like.
 For Level 1 systems, a default configuration can be found in the applicable ``config/config_<platform>.sh`` file.
 For Level 2-4 systems, selections can be made by editing the config/config_custom.sh file to reflect the appropriate compiler, mpi, and python choices for your system.
-If Lmod is installed on your system, you can view options using the ``module avail`` command.
+If Lmod is installed on your system, you can view package options using the ``module avail`` command.

 Some of the parameter settings available are:

 * HPC_COMPILER: This defines the vendor and version of the compiler you wish to use for this build.
-The format is the same as what you would typically use in a module load command.
+The format is the same as what you would typically use in a ``module load`` command.
 For example, ``HPC_COMPILER=intel/2020``.
 Use ``gcc -v`` to determine your compiler and version.
 * HPC_MPI: This is the MPI library you wish to use.
 The format is the same as for HPC_COMPILER.
 For example: ``HPC_MPI=impi/2020``.
 * HPC_PYTHON: This is the Python interpreter to use for the build.
 The format is the same as for HPC_COMPILER, for example: ``HPC_PYTHON=python/3.7.5``.
 Use ``python --version`` to determine the current version of Python.